dankalish/CTF/HackTheBox/Linux/SolidState/solidstate.md

 ### What I Learned

 1. Always check running software based on the services running on the ports
-2. Gaining access to user's machines using basic credentials
+2. Gaining access to user's machines using basic credentials (root,root | admin,password)

 <details>
   <summary><strong>Writeup Summary</strong></summary>